-The Ottoman Turks' capture of Constantinople in 1453 (see p.
-8 of History and Myth) brought permanent change to Anatolia's religious landscape.
-As head of the Ottoman Empire, the sultan was also the caliph (leader) of the Sunni Muslim world and charged with protecting and enforcina Islamic law and teachings.
-He also pledged to protect Greek the Orthodox Church. which had

-Constantinople as its religious center.
+The Ottoman Turks' capture of Constantinople in 1453 (see History and Myth) brought permanent change to Anatolia's religious landscape.
+As head of the Ottoman Empire, the sultan vas also the caliph (leader) of the Sunni Muslim world and charged with protecting and enforcing Islamic law and teachings.
+He also pledged to protect the Greek Orthodox Church, which had Constantinople as its religious center.
 Thus, the Empire demonstrated significant religious tolerance.
 Further, under the Empire's millet system, subjects were governed according to their religious affiliation.
 In this way, Christian and Jewish leaders led and regulated the internal affairs of their own communities.

-The central role of Islam in governance as well as the relative autonomy of minority religious communities ended with the 1923 establishment of the Republic of Turkey (see p.
-14 of and Mvth).
-Founder Atatürk implemented transformative changes to put his Kemalist philosophy into practice (see p.
-15 of History and Myth).
-These included confiscating all properties from Islamic organizations. converting Islamic schools to secular institutions, and closing Islamic courts.
+The central role of Islam in governance as well as the relative autonomy of minority religious communities ended with the 1923 establishment of the Republic of Turkey (see History and Myth).
+Founder Atatürk implemented transformative changes to put his Kemalist philosophy into practice (see History and Myth).
+These included confiscating all properties from Islamic organizations, converting Islamic schools to secular institutions, and closing Islamic courts.
 Instead of separating state and religion, the reforms put religion under state control by establishing a government agency to administer and oversee all religious organizations.